 According to popular belief, witch sorcerers have the ability to turn people into animals for their protection or for themselves to do their job better; they are the “galipotes”.

-These by magic can escape when they are looking for them thanks to the ability of assume different forms of animals to be immune to knives, machetes and bullets, as well as the actions of prayers and guards.
+These by magic can escape when they are looking for them thanks to the ability to assume different forms of animals to be immune to knives, machetes and bullets, as well as the actions of prayers and guards.

 When a person begins to progress economically in a rapid and incomprehensible way, people comment that it is thanks to having a “bacá”.